MicrosoftDocs/Viva/WorkplaceAnalytics/Use/organizational-data.md

 >[!Note]
 > Next to **Attribute details**, you can select a different attribute to change the focus of the details to it.
 Also, only the first 500 values are shown in this page's table.
 If the selected attribute has more than 500 values, you can select **Download CSV** to view the complete list of attribute values and details for those with more than 500 values in the downloaded .csv file.

-For more information about what data is needed for metric calculations, see:
+For more details about what data is needed for metric calculations, see:

 * [Prepare organizational data](../setup/Prepare-organizational-data.md)
 * [Metric definitions](../Use/Metric-definitions.md)